lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

                    |--tests-- < Test files of folder

                    |MaterialComponents < Some Components that made with material guidlines

+                          |ComponentName < If You want to work with rtl/ltr layouts separately
+                                |index.tsx
+                                |ComponentName.rtl.tsx
+                                |ComponentName.ltr.tsx

+                          |ComponentName.tsx < If You Want Just A Layout No And Dont Want To Support Rtl/Ltr

        |Config  < Config files folder